srinathLN7/learn-haskell/monoids/README.md

 # Monoids

-A monoid is a set together with an associative opeartor that cobines two elements from the set, and an identity element for the operator.
+A monoid is a set together with an associative opeartor that combines two elements from the set, and an identity element for the operator.

 In mathematics, a monoid is a semi-group with an identity element.
 A semi-group is an associative Magma.
 A magma represents a set `S` with closed binary opeartions i.e. the resulting operations produce the results in the same set `S`.